espressif/esp-idf/docs/en/get-started-cmake/get-started-pico-kit.rst

 Start Application Development
 -----------------------------

-Before powering up the ESP32-PICO-KIT V4, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP32-PICO-KIT V4, please make sure that the board is in good condition with no obvious signs of damage.

-To start development of applications, proceed to Section :doc:`index`, that will walk you through the :ref:`get-started-step-by-step-cmake`.
+After that, proceed to :doc:`index`, where Section :ref:`get-started-step-by-step-cmake` will quickly help you set up the development environment and then flash an example project onto your board.

 Pin Descriptions